Keto Key Lime Pie

 • A no-bake recipe.
 All you need are a few kitchen utensils and a dash of patience.

-Ingredients needed
+Key Ingredients

 Crust:

-For the filling:
+For the filling and topping:

 • Softened cream cheese.
-Room temperature and full fat.
+Room temperature and full-fat.
 I tried using reduced-fat cream cheese and the texture just wasn’t the same, so I prefer full-fat cream cheese.

 • Keto sweetened condensed milk.
 I like to make my own sugar free condensed milk.
 If you’re not strictly keto, coconut condensed milk or traditional condensed milk will work.